DanWahlin/CodeWithDanDockerServices/README.md

 Ensure that Node is installed into your Linux instance (see https://docs.microsoft.com/windows/nodejs/setup-on-wsl2?WT.mc_id=m365-0000-dwahlin).

-DO NOT clone the repo using a regular Windows command window if you're using WSL with Docker as there can be volume problems with MongoDB.

 Note that if you're NOT using WSL at all with Docker on Windows then you can clone the repo from any Windows command prompt.

 ## Instructions

-1. Install Docker Desktop for Mac or Docker CE for Windows from https://docker.com and the lastest LTS version of Node.js from https://nodejs.org.
+1. Install Docker Desktop for Mac or Docker Desktop for Windows from https://docker.com and the lastest LTS version of Node.js from https://nodejs.org.
 1. Set the environment variables in your command window.

       `export APP_ENV=development`

       `export DOCKER_ACCT=codewithdan`

       NOTE: For the Windows DOS command shell use `set` instead of `export`.
-For Windows Powershell use `$env:APP_ENV = "value"`.
+For Windows Powershell use `$env:KEY = "value"`:

+      `$env:APP_ENV="production"`

+      `$env:DOCKER_ACCT="codewithdan"`

 1. Run `npm install` to install the Node.js dependencies for the project (when running containers in development mode since a volume is defined docker-compose.yml file)
 1. Run `docker-compose build`